lbl-srg/obc/specification/source/verification.rst

 The example :numref:`sec_ver_exa` describes a manual process of composing the verification model and executing the verification process.
-In this section, we provide specifications for how this process can be automated, using the same procedures.
+In this section, we provide specifications for how this process can be automated.
 The automated workflow uses the same modules as in :numref:`sec_ver_exa`, except that the unit conversion will need to be done by the tool that reads the CSV files and sends data to the Building Automation System, and that reads data from the Building Automation System and writes them to the CSV files.
 This design decision has been done because CDL provides all required unit information, but this is not the case in general for a building automation system.
-Moreover, in this process, the CSV files will be read directly by the Modelica simulation environment rather than using the CSV file reader described in :numref:`sec_ver_csv_reader`.
+Moreover, in the process described in this section, the CSV files will be read directly by the Modelica simulation environment rather than using the CSV file reader described in :numref:`sec_ver_csv_reader`.

 Use cases